 SKIN CARE TOOL #1: JADE ROLLERS

 You’ve likely seen these gorgeous gem-stone devices all over your social media feeds, and you can expect more of the same in 2020.
 Why is everyone using these photogenic skin care tools?
 Proponents of the jade roller say it helps stimulate blood flow to the complexion.
 They’re also a simple, non-electronic tool, so if you’re new to skin care tools, this one is perfect for beginners.

 To use a jade roller, use the large end of the tool to massage the large areas of your complexion (cheeks, jawline, and forehead) using upward motions.
 Then, switch the tool around and use the smaller end to gently roll over smaller areas of the face, such as the under-eye area and the bridge of your nose.
 If you want to take things to the next level, store your jade roller in the fridge for a cooling, de-puffing effect that feels oh-so-good on tired skin.

-Here’s another bonus tip: Jade rollers work great for helping spread facial serums onto the complexion evenly.
-Reach for the L'Oréal Paris Revitalift Derm Intensives 1.5% Pure Hyaluronic Acid Serum, dispense a few drops onto different areas of your face, and start rolling!
+Here’s another bonus tip: Jade rollers work great for helping to spread facial serums onto your complexion evenly.
+Reach for the L’Oréal Paris Revitalift Derm Intensives 1.5% Pure Hyaluronic Acid Serum, dispense a few drops onto different areas of your face, and start rolling!